Volta creates a product called Atlas and it is electric

 From the outside, Polestar the brand seems to have everything going for it.
-It has the partners, the factories, and the suppliers.
+It has partners, factories, and suppliers.
 It needs to launch an electric vehicle business successfully.
 But there are a couple of problems, and working with Volta may be one of the solutions.

 Unlike Tesla, Polestar doesn’t have massive brand capital.
 Like many companies in the auto startup space, it has a lot to prove.
 Electrification has redefined how many of us get from A to B. Not only has it transformed the 135-year-old role of the automobile, but it has also challenged everything we thought we knew about personal transportation and the consumer’s willingness to invest in new technological ideologies.